-At Chippewa, we offer a preparatory program called ExcelleRAIDER in grade 9 and 10 in order to fully equip students for grades 11 and 12.
-Students complete an enriched curriculum in English, French, Science and 3 Math courses in the first two years of high school.
-This accelerated program of study covers more material, more quickly, than academic courses.
+At Chippewa, we offer a preparatory program called LEAD (Leadership, Education, and Advocacy Development) in grade 9 and 10 in order to fully equip students for grades 11 and 12.
+Students complete the Ontario curriculum in English, French, Science and 3 Math courses in the first two years of high school through an IB lens.
+This program of study covers material, more quickly, than its Ontario counterparts.
 The purpose is to emphasize the pace and depth of study and focus on writing and thinking skills necessary for success in the IB Diploma Program.
 IB style assignments and evaluation methods are introduced.

 - develop excellent time management and study skills

-- be self-motivated, able to set priorites and meet deadlines
+- be self-motivated, able to set priorities and meet deadlines

 - have the capacity to think critically, work collaboratively and independently

 - learn second language skills to further develop fluency and an international mindset

 - develop the capacity to initiate and lead service work